ashlega/powerplatformtracker/README.md

 We'll be tracking those issues and we'll be closing them once/if we see they have been resolved.
 Apparently, it is supposed to be a community effort, so, likewise, if you see an issue that you know has already been resolved, make sure to add a note.

+- When submitting an issue, make sure to include the keywords so others could easily find them
+- When submitting an "action" issue , make sure to add "due date" right to the title in the YYYY-MM-DD format
+- And, finally, make sure to label those issues as either an "issue" or an "upcoming action"

-Sounds simple.. let's see how it works out!
+Sounds simple? let's see how it works out!